feaselkl/Much-Ado-About-Hadoop/PITCHME.md

 ### Spark

-Spark was written in Scala, and Scala is still the primary language of Spark.
-Since then, the Spark team have ensured that there <strong>usually</strong> are Java and Python APIs, and they have also implemented support for SQL and some support or R (in the Machine Learning library).
+Scala is the primary language of Spark.
+The Spark team have ensured that there **usually** are Java and Python APIs, and they have also implemented support for SQL and some support or R (in the Machine Learning library).

-SparkR (the Spark library) and sparklyr (the community library) are both interesting, as they allow us to analyze data sets much larger than a single machine could process, getting us past a prior R limitation.
+SparkR (the Spark library) and sparklyr (the community library) are both interesting, as they allow us to analyze data sets much larger than a single machine could process.

 ---?image=presentation/assets/background/formula1.jpg&size=cover&opacity=20